dmiller/clojure-clr-next/_posts/2024-06-24-corrigendum-static-initialization.md

 categories: general
 ---

-I must have made an error in one of benchmarks mentioned in an earlier post.
-Here I do a little more analysis and provide a correction to my commens and to the code.
+I must have made an error benchmarking static initialziations, detailed in a preceding post.
+Here I do a little more analysis and provide a correction to my comments and to the code.

 In  [A mega-dose of micro-benchmarks, Part 2 -- By the numbers]({{site.baseurl}}{% post_url 2024-06-18-mega-dose-of-micro-benchmarks-part-2 %}), there was a section toward the end that discussed the performance hit of static initialization.
-I believe the analysis given there is incorrect.
+Further investigation proved that previous analysis was incorrect.

+__TL;DR__: I made a claim that a static initialization being done in the `Numbers` package was causing a non-trivial performance hit compared to the C# code.
+The earlier analysis was wrong.
+And in the long run, it really doesn't matter.

 Did I mention that micro-benchmarking is hard?

-__TL;DR__: I made a claim that a static initialization being done in the `Numbers` package was causing a performance hit compared to the C# code.
-Something was very wrong in those numbers, but there was an element of truth.
-And in the long run, it really doesn't matter.
+## The example

 Here is a very reduced model of the kind of situation I was running into.